 If your labels aren’t clear, people will have a hard time figuring out what they need to enter.

-- Form labels are listed above the fields
+- Keep your form labels listed above the fields

 If you’re only asking for one or two items (such as in a newsletter email signup or a login form), you can use the placeholder text as your label to save space.
 But remember, that placeholder text disappears as soon as the user clicks within the field and people tend to lose track of what they’re doing.
 Listing your form labels above the fields makes sure they’re always visible, and is generally better for responsive design.